Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.45 team ERA ranks 20th across all league pitching staffs.
+- The Phillies have a 4.53 team ERA that ranks 21st among all league pitching staffs.

-- Phillies pitchers combine to give up 69 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (70 total, 1.1 per game).

-- Strahm makes the start for the Phillies, his ninth of the season.
-He is 4-3 with a 3.61 ERA and 55 strikeouts in 42 1/3 innings pitched.
+- Wheeler makes the start for the Phillies, his 14th of the season.
+He is 4-4 with a 3.91 ERA and 87 strikeouts through 76 2/3 innings pitched.

-- His most recent time out came in relief on Friday when the left-hander threw one inning against the Los Angeles Dodgers, surrendering three earned runs while allowing two hits.
+- His most recent time out was on Thursday against the Detroit Tigers, when the righty went 7 1/3 innings, surrendering no earned runs while allowing just one hit.

-- In 17 games this season, the 31-year-old has a 3.61 ERA and 11.7 strikeouts per nine innings, while allowing a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.